PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yes, but I am so eager to help you, I will work as hard as two men.
 Now, what's the story?
 Who you gotta stab?
 Who you gonna loot?"

-"No," said the Farm Boy hanging his head in embarrassment, "It's not like that.
+"No," said the Farm Boy as he hung his head in embarrassment, "It's not like that.
 I don't want to loot anybody.
 I… I just have to… I mean, I am about to embark on an adventure of high purpose and consequence."
 With this last phrase, Boltac's hopes rose.
 Maybe the kid was a little slow, but those fancy words sounded like money to Boltac.
 He smiled like a fleshy shark.

 "My friend, you have come to the right place.
 High purpose and consequence is what we are all about at Boltac's.
 Why the Duke of Robrecht himself has granted me my license to purvey.
 He has an eye to quality, his Dukeship does, and his warrant of commerce personally guarantees that this," he indicated his dark, dusty store with an expansive gesture of his hands, "Is the finest merchandise you can buy in town of Robrecht."

 "But, yours is the only store in the Duke allows in the town of Robrecht."

 "Yes, I see that you are a quick study," said Boltac, directing the young man back through the shelves.
 "I invite you to direct your keen wit towards my wares.
 Here we have an assortment of torches and oil-bearing devices.
-If you notice this one, with the curved blade on the handle -- particularly good if you are surprised coming around a corner.""
+If you notice this one -- with the curved blade on the handle -- particularly good if you are surprised coming around a corner."

 Boltac turned the Farm Boy sharply and indicated a floor-to-ceiling rack of glass bottles, "Here, of course, we have our major and minor healing potions -- antidotes, ointments and ungents of all kinds.
 A must for any prudent adventurer.
 These potions are brewed by the finest Mercian apothecaries and brought in by mule train once a moon."

-Moving right along, Boltac directed his young shopper towards the racks in the back, "And here is the Armor. a must for all but barbarians and the most self-confident magic workers.
+Moving right along, Boltac directed his young shopper towards the racks in the back, "And here is the Armor.
+A must for all but barbarians and the most self-confident magic workers.
 You aren't a magic worker are you?"

 "I don't think so," said the lad, a little overwhelmed by how fast this was all coming at him.